styxOO7/Web-Scraping-/README.md

 POINTS
 Paginated and scraped all values. </br>
 Cleaned and make data uniform (area units converted into same unit - sq. ft.) </br>

+NOTE:
+After failure of consecutive wrong captcha detection, site gets retraced to main dashboard.
+In that case, we must need to re run the code.